SAEON/data-portal/README.md

 ### Publishing packages

-#### Code generatoros
+#### Code generators
-The repository includes code generators to automate setting NPM package projects.
+The repository includes an [NPM package generator](/src/generators/npm-package) to automate setting NPM package projects.
 From the root of the repository:

 ```sh
 npm run generate-npm-package